ardhendusekhar1204/fishisbi/README.md

-**This work focuses on classifying breast cancer whole slide images (WSIs) into two primary categories: HER2-positive and HER2-negative.
+**This work is an implementation of the paper "HER2 Status Prediction in Breast Cancer: A Weak Supervision and Contrastive Learning Approach on H&E Stains"(https://ieeexplore.ieee.org/document/10980857).
+It focuses on classifying breast cancer whole slide images (WSIs) into two primary categories: HER2-positive and HER2-negative.
 In addition, it further addresses the challenging cases with equivocal HER2 2+ scores, by distinguishing them as either FISH-positive or FISH-negative.**

 ## 📚 Acknowledgements
 This pipeline is inspired by the excellent work in the [AIRMEC/im4MEC repository](https://github.com/AIRMEC/im4MEC/tree/main).